GuiyuanLei/leig/content/project/experimental-statistician.md

 +++

-Worked closely with BEMLs (Biomarker Experimental Medicine Leader) on PHC projects.
+Experimental Statistician's work focused on PHC (Personalized Healthcare) aspect, but also with opportunity to work on other areas.
 Examples of activities include:

+* Conducted Meta-analysis for serotype biomarker
 * Implemented the first Comparative benefit risk (CBR) analysis within company for regulatory filing.
-* Conducted Meta-analysis for serotype biomarker
 * Contributed to European Medicines Agency (EMA) Innovative Medicines Initiative (IMI).
-* Held ‘R clinic’ to Welwyn Statisticians with R programming.
+* Held ‘R clinic’ to help statisticians to learn R programming.